 Occasionally, over calm or highly reflective water surfaces, there is a high photon surface return that ATLAS can only partially record due to detector limitations, leading to striping of the returns.
-In the figure blow, the gap just under the top surface return is attributed to dead time, while the deeper striping is due to instrument afterpulses.
+In the figure below, the gap just under the top surface return is attributed to dead time, while the deeper striping is due to instrument afterpulses.
 The gap in the true full surface return usually occurs about 1 m below the surface, in both the weak and strong beams, resulting in a positive bias of the surface elevation.
 Also, often occurring in these situations are faint afterpulses at depths of about 2.2 and 3.9m.
 ATL13 partially corrects the height using the ATL03 CAL19 first photon bias correction algorithm.
-Future ICESat-s Project Office analyses will further correct this.
+The ICESat-2 Project Office analyses are addressing this issue by assigning confidence values in the ATL03 photon product.
+Future ATL13 and ATL22 processing will incorporate these confidences as they are made available.